Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 If the goal is to get high, you can’t go wrong with a bong: They’re perfect for group hangs or for solo sessions and they deliver immediate results.
-Bongs are the everyman of the weed smoking world.
+Bongs are the everyman of the weed-smoking world.
 But is there such a thing as a bad bong?
 Through rigorous testing, we found out.
-These 10 bongs represent the cream of the crop.
+These bongs represent the cream of the crop.

 Anatomy of a Bong

 Although bongs come in many different styles, the anatomy of a bong is relatively the same across the board.
-First is the mouthpiece, where you inhale the smoke out of.
-Then, there’s the tube and maybe an ice catch; the tube is, well, just a tube, and ice catch stops ice from getting into the water chamber.
+First is the mouthpiece, from which you inhale the smoke.
+Then, there’s the tube and maybe an ice catch; the tube is, well, just a tube, and the ice catch stops ice from getting into the water chamber.
 The bowl holds the ground material, and the downstem connects the bowl to the chamber, which holds the water.
+Make sense?